jfo/weblog/content/post/farvel-til-alt-det.md

 impactful ones I have ever made and likely ever will make in my life.
-I have limitless thanks for the [Recurse Center](https://www.recurse.com/), [Etsy](https://www.etsy.com/) and the many colleagues at both who helped to make that transition not only possible but also totally incredible.
+I have limitless thanks for the [Recurse Center](https://www.recurse.com/), [Etsy](https://www.etsy.com/) and the many colleagues at both who helped to make that transition not only possible but also totally joyful.

 I'll be looking for engineering work in the coming weeks and months.
 I'm hoping to find a job somewhere that is...